+Year

+Credit 1

+Grade 12

-Year Credit 1 Grade 12 Est. Fee \$33
+Est. Fee

+\$40

-Prerequisite: Earn a C or better in Intermediate 2D Design Students enrolled in this course need to be self-motivated, self-directed learners and able to plan, manage, and focus their time efficiently and productively.
+Prerequisite: Earn a C or better in Intermediate 2D Design

+Students enrolled in this course need to be self-motivated, self-directed learners and able to plan, manage, and focus their time efficiently and productively.
 The development of skills in advanced drawing, painting, and printmaking as well as personal expression will be continued.
-Much emphasis is on the creation of a high quality, intellectual body of work.
-Students have the option of producing a portfolio that meets the standards of the Advanced Placement Program.
-Those standards are generally equal to college-level work and require much time in addition to scheduled classes.
-Return to course offering page: 12
+Seniors in this course will be expected to build a body of work to be exhibited in the annual student art show during 4th quarter.

-3746 HONORS SENIOR STUDIO 3D DESIGN Grade 12 Year Credit 1 Est. Fee \$35
+3746 HONORS SENIOR STUDIO 3D DESIGN

+Year Credit 1 Grade 12 Est. Fee \$40
-Prerequisite: Earn a C or better in Intermediate 3D Design

-Students enrolled in this course need to be self-motivated, self-directed learners and able to plan, mange, and focus their time efficiently and productively.
+Prerequisite: Earn a C or better in Intermediate 3D Design Students enrolled in this course need to be self-motivated, self-directed learners and able to plan, mange, and focus their time efficiently and productively.
 The development of skills in advanced sculpture, ceramics, and metals as well as personal expression will be continued.
-Much emphasis is on the creation of a high quality, intellectual body of work.
-Students have the option of producing a portfolio that meets the standards of the Advanced Placement Program.
-Those standards are generally equal to college-level work and require much time in addition to scheduled classes.
-Return to course offering page: 12
+Students in this course will be expected to build a high-quality, intellectual body of work to be exhibited in the annual student art show during 4th quarter.